Best laptops for Architects – The Principles

 - Screen size and resolution: From 14″ to 17″, depending on how portable you want your laptop to be.
 FHD for the resolution as a minimum.

 And that is it!
-You can now go and explore the different options for your laptop on Amazon (or any other retail you might consider).
-In the next post, we will be choosing the best laptops for different Architect personas; such as the commuting Project Architect, the struggling Architecture student or the perfectionist Senior Architect.
+If you want to see which specific laptops we recommend, please check our Best Laptops for Architects – The Recommendations.
+There, we have chosen the best laptops for different Architect personas; such as the commuting Project Architect, the struggling Architecture student or the perfectionist Senior Architect.

 If you liked our post or have any comments, please let us know below or send us an email through our contact us page.